LISTED IN ALPHABETICAL ORDER BY LAST NAME and UPDATED AUGUST 2023

-Jane Ehrenberg Rosen has spent her entire career in education as a teacher, a curriculum director and a principal in outstanding public and independent schools in the Midwest and on the East Coast.
+Jane Ehrenberg Rosen (Vice President) has spent her entire career in education as a teacher, a curriculum director and a principal in outstanding public and independent schools in the Midwest and on the East Coast.
 Most recently at Trinity School in Manhattan, she restructured the Middle School.
 As Director of Instruction, K-12, in the Fairfield Public Schools (Fairfield, CT), she led faculty, administrators, and parents in creating a structure for curriculum development.
 Prior to that in Briarcliff Manor Public Schools (Briarcliff Manor, NY), she restructured the Middle School.
 As a consultant, Jane coordinated and led the program for Learning Leaders, a nonprofit organization that places volunteers in New York City public schools and wrote the organization’s history.
 She also consulted for the International Rescue Committee (IRC) and created and implemented a K-12 educational program for a newly created refugee camp school at Wahliniby in Ethiopia.
 Jane earned a BA in History at Northwestern University, MAs from Stanford and Pace Universities, together with an EdD from Teachers College/Columbia University.
 Jane authored the original charter for The Bronx Charter School for Children and has been on the Board since the school was chartered.
-She is the Chairman of the Board of Trustees and sits on the Academic, Governance and Development Committees.
+Jane is the Vice President of the Board of Trustees and sits on the Academic, Governance and Development Committees.

 Mark A. Samuel is an attorney who represents clients across a broad range of industries, including real estate, hospitality, and media.
 He is currently Of Counsel at Burgher Gray LLP.
 Mark’s principle areas of focus are Complex Litigation and IP and Technology, with an emphasis on the use of blockchain technology, regulation of cryptocurrencies, and cybersecurity.
 Prior to Burgher Gray, Mark worked in private practice, and the corporate law departments of Chicago Insurance Company and Metropolitan Life Insurance Company.
 Mark earned a JD from Texas Southern University Thurgood Marshall School of Law and a BA in Economics from the University of Texas at Arlington.
 Mark joined the Board in 2020 and is the Board Governance Committee Chair.